 The Easter Programme

-The second week of the Easter programme, together with regular classes that are continuing during the break.
+The third week of the Easter programme, together with regular classes that are continuing during the break.
 The details are on our website, click here.

-After half a century of quizzes, there will be a Passover/Easter break.
+After half a century of quizzes, I’m having a break.
 I intend to resume “service” next term.
 Best wishes to everyone.

 For the Fans of Wally Howard